 - 1. Turn off the power to your projector and DVD player. - 2.
-If your DVD player has the component video (Y,Cb,Cr) output, use the optional 15-pin-to-RCA \times 3 cable to connect your DVD player to the RGB INPUT connector on the projector. - For a DVD player without component video (Y,Cb,Cr) outputs, use common RCA cables (not provided) to connect a composite VIDEO output of the DVD player to the Video Input of the projector. - 3.
+If your DVD player has the component video (Y,Cb,Cr) output, use a commercially available component video cable (RCA×3) and the optional 15-pin-to-RCA (female)×3 cable to connect your DVD player to the RGB INPUT connector on the projector.
+For a DVD player without component video (Y,Cb,Cr) outputs, use common RCA cables (not provided) to connect a composite VIDEO output of the DVD player to the Video Input of the projector. - 3.
 Turn on the projector and DVD player.